opengeospatial/om-swg/iso_19156_issues/iso_19156_requirements.md

-# ISO 19156 Requirements classes
+# ISO 19156 Edition 2 (O&M 3.0) Requirements Classes

-(OGC O&M SWG proposal)
+Draft OGC O&M SWG proposal

 Terminology:
 * System Under Test: data model or information system declaring conformance with or being tested for conformance with a set of requirements